 Let’s face it, shooting will be loud and you can risk damaging your ears in a hunting episode.
 While it may not be sudden, you can gradually lose your hearing ability if your ears aren’t protected right.
 Coming to selecting the best ear protection, it would be a great idea to invest in electronic ear protection.

-Compared to conventional ear muffs, electronic ear protectors reduce the high pitched sounds to a comfortable level, without compromising on the low pitched sounds around you.
+Compared to conventional ear muffs, electronic ear protectors reduce the high-pitched sounds to a comfortable level, without compromising on the low-pitched sounds around you.
 This allows you to have a conversation with your hunting partner conveniently and listen to other sounds that may warn you of danger.

 Apart from ear protection, wearing shooting glasses to protect your eyes is equally essential.
 Not only do shooting glasses allow you to improve target accuracy by providing greater contrast, but keep your eyes safe from all potential hazards.
-This includes spent cartridges ejected from guns, ricochet and even gunpowder that may blow back.
+This includes spent cartridges ejected from guns, ricochet, and even gunpowder that may blowback.

-When your firearms aren’t in use, its best to keep them unloaded.
+When your firearms aren’t in use, it’s best to keep them unloaded.
 Experts suggest that you use trigger locks and guards when your arms are not being used.
 If you have a loaded gun in your case, do not attempt jumping or crossing terrains or anything that may press the trigger on its own.

 The only ammunition you should be carrying is of the caliber you’ll be shooting.
 Two-handed guns are the best option when it comes to hunting, considering the control and speed they have to offer, allowing you to shoot quickly in thick weed growth and bushes as well.
 It’s best to know your gun well before you head out since that will give you a fair idea of its mechanics.

-Lastly, do not forget to clear your gun barrel from all kinds of obstructions and blockage since that may lead to a buildup of pressure resulting in barrel bursting.
+Lastly, do not forget to clear your gun barrel from all kinds of obstructions and blockage since that may lead to a buildup of pressure resulting in the barrel bursting.

 3. Wear Bright Clothing

-Probably one of the most important thing you’ll need to do is mark your presence there.
+Probably one of the most important things you’ll need to do is mark your presence there.
 In order to do that, you need to wear appropriate clothing.
 Wearing as much orange as possible will keep you from becoming the target of another hunter.

 To avoid being mistaken for any hunter’s prey, you need to make sure that you wear colors that are not easily found in nature.
 Lastly, the state law also requires you to wear bright orange which is visible from all sides when worn.

 The most common injuries for hunters are deep cuts, gunshot wounds, and punctures so your first aid kit should have sufficient equipment to control blood flow.
-For this, you’ll be needing pressure bandages, sterile gauze and a bright colored tourniquet which may assist you in seeking help when in trouble.
+For this, you’ll be needing pressure bandages, sterile gauze, and a bright-colored tourniquet which may assist you in seeking help when in trouble.

-Among other items, keep Aspirin for an episode of cardiac arrest, band-aids, Tylenol for sprains and sting pads in case you may get stung.
+Among other items, keep Aspirin for an episode of cardiac arrest, band-aids, Tylenol for sprains, and sting pads in case you may get stung.